-Financial Statements purposes:

-Computer software is carried at cost, less amortisation and provision for impairment, if any.
-The external costs and identifiable internal costs of acquiring and developing software are capitalised where it is probable that future economic benefits that exceed those costs will flow from the software's use over more than one year.
-Capitalised computer software is amortised on an asset by asset basis over three to fifteen years, but typically is no longer than 5 years.
+Solvency II purposes: Financial Statements purposes: As per Article 12 of the Delegated Computer software is carried at cost, Act, intangible assets are valued less amortisation and provision for at nil for Solvency II purposes, impairment, if any.
+The external unless the intangible asset can be costs and identifiable internal sold separately, and the Company costs of acquiring and developing can demonstrate that there is software are capitalised where it a value for the same or similar is probable that future economic assets derived in accordance with benefits that exceed those costs will Article 10 of the Delegated Act. flow from the software's use over The intangible assets being held more than one year. on the Irish Life Health Balance Sheet don't fall into this exception Capitalised computer software is as described in Article 10 and are amortised on an asset by asset therefore valued at nil. basis over three to fifteen years, but as we take the take of the second data as the second typically is no longer than 5 years.